Almost all the Japanese swords for sale on eBay are not what they seem.

 For example, on our forum in the eBay Forge Buying Experiences thread, one of our members is seemingly happy with a sword he purchased for $187 made from "L6" steel.

-Sure, the customization's were wrong (wrong tsuba, not silk ito as ordered, etc) but he thought it was a great deal..
+Sure, the customization's were wrong (wrong tsuba, not silk ito as ordered, etc) but he thought it was a great deal - almost too good to be true right?

-Only problem is it is patently impossible to offer Japanese swords for sale made from L6 Bainite for anywhere near $187..
+Well, it actually IS too good to be true - because is it is patently impossible to offer Japanese swords for sale made from L6 Bainite for anywhere near $187 (add another zero on the end and its about right).

-This steel type was first pioneered by Howard Clark back in the late 1990s, and only two other companies (one in Korea and the other, the famous Hanwei forge in Dailan) were able to make it.
-No other forges in China know HOW to heat treat it properly, nor have easy access to the steel itself, and certainly not for $187.. (multiply the price by 8 or 10 times and it would be believable)..
+The use of this steel type for swords was first pioneered by Howard Clark back in the late 1990s, and only two other companies (one in Korea and the other, the famous Hanwei forge in Dailan) were able to make it properly.
+No other forges in China (or anywhere else in the world for that matter) actually know HOW to heat treat it properly, nor have easy access to the steel itself, and certainly not for $187..

 At the end of the day, in almost ALL cases, the Japanese

-swords for sale listed as "L6", "9260 Spring Steel", "Sanmai" or "Tamahagane" etc are all just basic 1045 carbon steel blades that honest sellers offer for around $60 or so..
+swords for sale listed as "L6", "9260 Spring Steel", "Sanmai" or "Tamahagane" or other desirable and popular steels are all just basic 1045 carbon steel blades that honest sellers offer for around $60 or so..

 Or how about this abomination..